mdn/content/files/en-us/web/javascript/reference/operators/operator_precedence/index.md

 As another example, the unique exponentiation operator has right-associativity, whereas other arithmetic operators have left-associativity.
-It is interesting to note that, the order of evaluation is always left-to-right irregardless of associativity and precedence.
+It is interesting to note that, the order of evaluation is always left-to-right regardless of associativity and precedence.

 <table class="standard-table">